zhanghai/MaterialFiles/README.md

 - Please make sure this app can be uninstalled or at least disabled.
 Some users may not want this app for a variety of reasons, and get very upset when they can't remove it.

 - Please avoid conflict with the Play/F-Droid version of this app.
-App stores cannot update apps signed with a different signature, so you can either ship an APK that's signed by me (or F-Droid) so that users will be able to update it on Play/F-Droid, or fork this project and rename the package name when you need to sign the APK with a different certificate and potentially making other changes.
+App stores cannot update apps signed with a different certificate, so you can either ship an APK that's signed by me (or F-Droid) so that users will be able to update it on Play/F-Droid, or fork this project and rename the package name when you need to sign the APK with a different certificate and potentially making other changes.

 ## License